microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 1. Simple to use
 2. Reduces codebase size (`getSlots` invocations can be stripped)
+3. `state.components` can be stripped
-3. No iteration over `state.components` is required to define slots (the slots used are the slots being processed)
+4. No iteration over `state.components` is required to define slots (the slots used are the slots being processed)
-4. Will simplify the whole underlying architecture
+5. Will simplify the whole underlying architecture
-5. No Breaking changes, the consumers will not have any impact (besides allowing the children render function to work properly)
+6. No Breaking changes, the consumers will not have any impact (besides allowing the children render function to work properly)
-6. couples together `state.components` with the slot itself
+7. couples together `state.components` with the slot itself

 ##### Cons